How being empowered to take time off as and when needed is crucial to a company’s success

 How does TSheets stack up?

-So when it came time for TSheets’ annual golf tournament, we thought we’d put out money where mouth is and see how our team did, staring down the trifecta of temptations for phoning it in the following workday (free-flowing drinks, the next workday is a Friday, the Boise weather is beautiful).
+So when it came time for TSheets’ annual golf tournament, we thought we’d put our money where mouth is and see how our team did, staring down the trifecta of temptations (free-flowing drinks, the next workday is a Friday, and the beautiful Boise weather) for phoning it in the following day.
 The brave souls for this data?
 Our customer experience (CX) team.

 But why CX?
 So glad you asked.